Total Pageviews

 I mused on her words because if you remember the recent post mentioned above, I gave it my best in Ocean Isle but my best just wasn't good enough.
 If you missed the post, you can find it by searching The Circular Journey for A Day of Reckoning.

-"The Universe has been watching over you all your life," Lupe said to me.
+"The Universe has been watching over you all your life," Lupe said.

 "Are you completely looney?" she said.
 "Forget that, not a question.
 Of course, you're looney.
 Looney to the eyebrows, if I remember the full diagnosis.